On Sunday 10 October it’s World Mental Health Day hosted by the World Federation for Mental Health.

 Emergency services workers face unique and complex challenges on a daily basis that you don’t often find in other sectors, and these challenges can have a detrimental impact on their mental health.

-Oscar Kilo, the National Police Wellbeing Service, has been designed to provide support and guidance to organisations so they can support their employees in all areas of wellbeing including their mental health.
+Oscar Kilo, the National Police Wellbeing Service (NPWS), has been designed to provide support and guidance to organisations so they can support their employees in all areas of wellbeing including their mental health.

 Our live services have been developed for policing, by policing and include training, guidance and practical support to improve and build upon organisational wellbeing.

-We’ve lots more information and resources that can help identify the signs of poor mental health, self-help tips on improving mental health and details on how to help yourself and others.
+In our resources section, there's lots to support you, help identify the signs of poor mental health, self-help tips on improving mental health, and details on how to help yourself and others.